-The Council and its Standing Committees met at the Holiday Inn, Dartmouth, Nova Scotia, Canada, during 7-18 June 1982, to consider and report on the various matters listed in the agenda (Appendix IV).
+The Council and its Standing Committees met at the Holiday Inn, Dartmouth, Nova Scotia, Canada, during 7-18 June 1982, to consider and report on the various matters listed in the agenda (see Part C, this volume).
 In addition to dealing with matters of general scientific interest, the Council considered requests by the Fisheries Commission and the coastal Contracting Parties (Canada and the European Economic Community) for advice on management in 1983 of a number of stocks in Subareas 0 to 4.
 In reviewing the provisional agenda circulated before the meeting, the Council noted the Canadian request for advice on the management in 1983 of the Northwest Atlantic seal stocks (SCS Doc.
 82/VI/1) and unanimously agreed to include this item in its agenda for the meeting.
 Prior to the opening session of the Council on 7 June, the ad hoc Working Group on Squid Research met during 2-5 June to review all available information on squid biology and distribution, and its report is included as an integral part of the Standing Committee on Fishery Science (STACFIS).
-The first meeting of the recently-established Subcomittee on Environmental Research met during 7-8 June and its report is Annex 1 to the Report of STACFIS.
-Representatives attended the various Council and Committee meetings from Canada, Cuba, EEC (Denmark, Federal Republic of Germany, France, and the Commission of the European Communities), Japan, Portugal, and the Union of Soviet Socialist Republics (USSR), and observers were present from Spain and the United States of America (USA) (Appendix V).
+The first meeting of the recently-established Subcommittee on Environmental Research met during 7-8 June and its report is Annex 1 to the Report of STACFIS.
+Representatives attended the various Council and Committee meetings from Canada, Cuba, EEC (Denmark, Federal Republic of Germany, France, and the Commission of the European Communities), Japan, Portugal, and the Union of Soviet Socialist Republics (USSR), and observers were present from Spain and the United States of America (USA) (Part C, this volume).

-The reports of the Standing Committees, as adopted by the Council at this meeting, are given in Appendix I (STACFIS), Appendix II (STACREC), and APPENDIX III (STACPUB).
-Lists of research and summary documents are given in Appendix VI.
+The reports of the Standing Committees, as adopted by the Council, are given in Appendix I (STACFIS), Appendix II (STACREC) and Appendix III (STACPUB).
+Lists of research and summary documents are given in Part C of this volume.
 Brief summaries of the committee reports and other matters considered by the Council are given in Sections I to VI below.
+[Due to 1981 fisheries statistics being incomplete at this meeting, Section I(1) below was approved at the September 1982 Meeting of the Council.]

 I. FISHERY SCIENCE (APP.
-I)
+1)